 The most Common yet Disastrous Cyber Threats

-A cyber attack is any malact that targets computer information systems, computer networks, IT infrastructures, or personal computer devices, using different methods to steal, alter or destroy data or systems.
+A cyber security threats or attack is any malact that targets computer information systems, computer networks, IT infrastructures, or personal computer devices, using different methods to steal, alter or destroy data or systems.

-A cybersecurity threat is an act of seeking to damage data, steal data, or disrupt digital life in general.
-Cyberattacks include threats like computer viruses, Denial of Service (DoS) attacks, and data breaches; many recent cyber attacks are nuisances, some are quite serious, even potentially threaten human lives.
+Cybersecurity threats are acts of seeking to damage data, steal data, or disrupt digital life in general.
+Cybersecurity threats and attacks include threats like computer viruses, Denial of Service (DoS) attacks, and data breaches; many recent cyber security threats attacks are nuisances, some are quite serious, even potentially threaten human lives.

 A cyberattack is a terminology that covers a large number of topics, but some of them are: